ErikJermanis/dsa-library/README.md

 # DSA Library

-NOTE: This repository is a constant work in progress.

-A collection of as many data structures and algorithms as I know of.
-I am building this repository to sharpen my software engineering skills.
-My current goal is to compile a list of data structures and algorithms, and first implement them in **_Typescript_**, then **_Rust_** and possibly **_Go_**.
+This is a collection of majority widely used data structures and algorithms.
+Including every single data structure and algorithm would be impossible, so I will not include some of the less known ones.
+I will also not include ones that I deem unneccesary for any reason.

+I am building this collection to sharpen my software engineering skills.
+Currently, I am writing everything in **_Typescript_**.
+After that, I plan to rewrite everything in **_Rust_** since I want to learn the language anyway and gain a better understanding of lower-level concepts.
+I also might create a DSA course based on this repo sometime in the future, but that's just an idea for now.

 ## What's implemented

 ✅ - implemented

 ❌ - not yet implemented

+NOTE: clicking on a "✅" will take you to a respective code file.

 | Data structure or algorithm | Typescript                                  |
 | --------------------------- | ------------------------------------------- |